 The liver tries to heal itself by covering itself in tough, hard scar tissue.
 However, this leaves it unable to perform correctly.
 The scar cells cannot operate the same as healthy cells.
 Once cirrhosis kicks in, a person will doom themselves to liver failure if they do not stop drinking.
 This condition is fatal and can end someone’s life.

 Steatosis (AKA fatty liver disease) occurs because alcohol interferes with the liver’s productivity.
-It leaves it unable to break down fats which result in the fats being left inside the liver.
+It leaves it unable to break down fats which results in the fats being left inside the liver.
 This means over time, more and more fat will accumulate in the liver.
-Just like anything else, the liver cannot perform correctly when it’s clogged and lead to more and more inflammation.
+Just like anything else, the liver cannot perform correctly when it’s clogged and leads to more and more inflammation.
 80-100% of chronic drinkers have a fatty liver.

 Right now, there are 2 million people suffering from liver disease in the US because of alcohol use.

-The pancreas is responsible for producing insulin and other chemicals to assist your intestines digest food properly.
+The pancreas is responsible for producing insulin and other chemicals to assist your intestines to digest food properly.
 However, booze causes chemicals and toxins to remain within the pancreas resulting in inflammation.
 Only a few years of alcohol abuse leaves the pancreas unable to create the amount of insulin you need and will put you at risk for developing diabetes.
-Those who already have diabetes should avoid alcohol at all cost (or at least watch their intake levels).
+Those who already have diabetes should avoid alcohol at all costs (or at least watch their intake levels).

 Drinkers are at a higher risk of developing pancreas cancer as well.
-Eventually, the blood vessel surrounding the pancreas become swollen leading to pancreatitis.
+Eventually, the blood vessel surrounding the pancreas becomes swollen leading to pancreatitis.
 This condition prevents proper digestion and the rest of the body suffers from it.

 Booze makes you pee more often which indicates it’s a diuretic.
 Unfortunately, this results in thirst and dehydration.
-(That next morning cotton mouth is no joke!)
+(That next morning cottonmouth is no joke!)

 There’s another reason why long term alcohol abusers are at risk for ending up malnourished.
 Since the tissues in the digestive tract are susceptible to damage, vitamins and nutrients may not be fully absorbed by the body.
 Additionally, drinkers can experience bloating, diarrhea, constipation, gassiness, and bloating.

 Liquor can also cause adenomas to form in the colon.
-They’re benign tissues, but can grow into cancer if not properly monitored.
+They’re benign tissues but can grow into cancer if not properly monitored.

 Remember I mentioned the body not being able to properly receive the vitamins it needs?
 Because of this, it puts the body at risk for osteoporosis (thinning bones).
 People who do drink frequently are more likely to experience bone fractures.
 Plus, they’ll take longer to heal since the body is lacking everything it needs to function.

-Another extremely horrible downside to diuretics are that they flush out calcium.
+Another extremely horrible downside to diuretics is that they flush out calcium.
 Your bones are left with almost none of the vitamins they need to be healthy.
 Also, chronic alcohol use leads to osteonecrosis, an extremely painful condition when bone tissue dies off.

 After a ‘good night out’, your immune system drops for as long as 24 hours!
 It’s no coincidence that you woke up with a hangover and a cold.
 Since alcohol lowers your immune system, it’s common for drunkards to end up contracting diseases such as pneumonia or tuberculosis.
 Actually, about 10% of all tuberculosis cases throughout the world can be linked to drinking alcohol.

-People speculate that liquor can enhance their sexual experience, but in reality the opposite is true.
+People speculate that liquor can enhance their sexual experience, but in reality, the opposite is true.
 Men who drink are more likely to suffer from erectile dysfunction, smaller testicles, breast growth, and a low sperm count.
 Since booze releases endorphins, the user can suffer from depression, fatigue, and low testosterone.

 Alcohol can prevent the production of the sex hormone and lower sex drive.
 Also, women who participate in heavy drinking are exposed to the risk of becoming infertile.
 Plus, drinking during pregnancy can pose an array of complications.